Carnoustie & District

 In late 2007, the founder members of the band, David Gibson, Scott Phillips and Gordon Rogers enlisted the experienced help of Ron McKay, an ex-

-Initially, few practices were held with the Practical Pipers Society, a local piping group organised by Gordon Rogers and his wife Valerie, to see if the idea of a band was feasible.
+Initially, a few practices were held with the Practical Pipers Society, organised by Gordon Rogers and his wife Valerie, to see if the idea of a band was feasible.
 These practices went very well and in March 2008, the Carnoustie and District Pipe Band was formed.